 Some of the most spectacular cities in the world have a sea- or harbour-side setting.
 Think of Sydney, with its breathtaking harbour; or downtown Vancouver, hemmed in by Coal Harbour and the Burrard Inlet; New York, Cape Town, San Francisco, Hong Kong, and the list goes on.
 The best way to really appreciate the beauty of these cities is often from the water.
 Most of these cities have tourist boats to take visitors on a leisurely cruise, with guides on board to point out the sights.
 Most of these cities also have a water transport network, an alternative way for tourists to enjoy the sights in the company of local commuters.

-I’ve been on many tourist cruises and local ferries in cities around the world and all of them are absolutely noteworthy.
-However, I’ve limited myself to listing ten of my favourites (it would be a very long list if I didn’t!)
-If you’re in any of the cities below, get on a boat and enjoy the views!
+I’ve been on many city cruises and local ferries in cities around the world and all of them are absolutely noteworthy.
+However, I’ve limited myself to listing ten of my favourite city harbour cruises (it would be a very long list if I didn’t!) 🙂 If you’re in any of the cities below, get on a boat and enjoy the views!

 1. Cape Town – take the Robben Island ferry from the V&A Waterfront for spectacular views of the Cape Town skyline with its famous Table Mountain backdrop.